josh-shen/server_chat/README.md

 - `chat [client ID]` initiate chat with a target client with specified ID
 - `end chat` ends current chat session
 - `logoff` disconnects from server, if currently chatting, also exits from chat session

+### Disclaimer
+This project is only a *very* simple implementation of a chat server and encryption methods.
+This project contains security flaws and is not meant for production use.